-Project Management Information System (PMIS) like PMWeb which are used to implement all project, program and portfolio management processes required by the PMO, will be also used to create the audit checklist template for the ISO 10006:2017 and ISO 21500.
-For example, PMWeb Custom Form Builder module will be used to create the ISO 10006:2017 compliance audit checklist.
-The layout and format of this template is highly configurable and depends on the ISO Audit team requirement.
-The header will usually include the project name, date, who performed the audit, status among others.
-The table will include the ISO 10006:2017 sections, clauses, checklist items, document identification reference, action for the document identification result for which there will be a predefined list of values for C = Compliant, N = Non-compliant, P = Present, A = Absent and X = Not applicable, Implementation/ Observation/ Comments, and Findings Report Reference.
+Project Management Information Systems (PMIS) like PMWeb which is used to implement all project, program, and portfolio management processes required by the PMO, will be also used to create the audit checklist template for the ISO 10006:2017 and ISO 21500.
+For example, the PMWeb Custom Form Builder module will be used to create the ISO 10006:2017 compliance audit checklist.
+The layout and format of this template are highly configurable and depends on the ISO Audit team’s requirement.
+The header will usually include the project name, date, who performed the audit, and status among others.
+The table will include the ISO 10006:2017 sections, clauses, checklist items, document identification reference, and action for the document identification result for which there will be a predefined list of values for C = Compliant, N = Non-compliant, P = Present, A = Absent and X = Not applicable, Implementation/ Observation/ Comments, and Findings Report Reference.

 Similar to all other PMWeb modules, the ISO 10006:2017 compliance audit checklist can be routed for approval using PMWeb Visual Workflow.
 The workflow will identify all those involved in the review and approval process and the sequence to be followed in the review process.

-The audit data captured in the compliance audit checklist across the organization’s portfolio of projects whether it was for the ISO 10006:2017 or ISO 21500 will become immediately visible for the PMO team.
-For example, for the ISO 10006:2017 audit report displayed below, the report includes a number of visuals that will summarize the compliance audit results as it relates to the documentation assessment.
-For example, the two donut visuals detail the compliance results grouped by their relevant Project Management Body of Knowledge (PMBOK) processes group where the second donut visual groups the results by compliance status.
-The histogram visual aggregates all audit assessment results by their relevant PMBOK group and then categorized by their status within each group.
-The status values could be C = Compliant, N = Non-compliant, P = Present, A = Absent and X = Not applicable.
+The audit data captured in the compliance audit checklist across the organization’s portfolio of projects whether it was for the ISO 10006:2017 or ISO 21500 will become immediately visible to the PMO team.
+For example, the ISO 10006:2017 audit report displayed below, the report includes a number of visuals that will summarize the compliance audit results as it relates to the documentation assessment.
+For example, the two donut visuals detail the compliance results grouped by their relevant Project Management Body of Knowledge (PMBOK) processes group whereas the second donut visual groups the results by compliance status.
+The histogram visually aggregates all audit assessment results by their relevant PMBOK group and then is categorized by their status within each group.
+The status values could be C = Compliant, N = Non-compliant, P = Present, A = Absent, and X = Not applicable.
 Of course, there will be many other reports to be created and shared.